Hiking trail

 - Mirror Lake: A ideal halfway point.
 Look up to see the Big Beehive towering directly above the water.

-- The Waterfall: Just before reaching Lake Agnes, you'll pass a 15m waterfall cascading from the lake's outlet.
+- The Waterfall: Just before reaching Lake Agnes, you pass a 15 m waterfall cascading from the lake's outlet.

 - The Teahouse: Established in 1901 by the CPR.
 Enjoy a cup of tea on the deck overlooking the turquoise water.